Veteran Book Publicist Dispels Myth That New Authors Have Narrow Window Of Opportunity To Market Their Work

-The key to sustaining any marketing momentum is to keep the messaging - and the mode of delivery - fresh, Stevens noted.
+The key to sustaining any marketing momentum is to keep the messaging ï¿1⁄2 and the mode of delivery ï¿1⁄2 fresh, Stevens noted.

 Her suggestions include giving talks or readings at local bookstores or coffee houses; taking part in broadcast interviews; offering discounts on bulk purchases for book clubs, schools, businesses or other groups; and being active on social media.